 Straining of the urine analysis of the stones is recommended.

 Treatment of Nephrolithiasis

-Acute pain management involves administration of NSAIDS and opioids.
+Acute pain management involves the administration of NSAIDS and opioids.

-Management depends on extent, nature and site of location of the calculus.
-It usually involves combined medical and surgical approach.
+The management depends on the extent, nature and site of location of the calculus.
+It usually involves a combined medical and surgical approach.
 Medical therapy involves the administration of oral alpha adrenergic blockers.
-The tone of the urethral muscle is reduced by utilization of alpha adrenergic blockers.
+The tone of the urethral muscle is reduced by the utilization of alpha adrenergic blockers.
 This will facilitate the smooth passage of the stone.

 Smaller stones < 5 mm have an increased chance of responding to the medical treatment, whereas those > 5 mm have a less chance of falling spontaneously.

 - Percutaneous nephrolithotomy

 Specific Treatment of Uric Acid Stones